ibm-cloud-docs/apps/tutorials/tutorial_mendix_getting_started.md

 ## Selecting a deployment target for your Mendix app
 {: #select-deployment}

 1. On the **Select a deployment target** page, select Cloud Foundry or one of your Kubernetes clusters that is running on {{site.data.keyword.cloud_notm}}.
-If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a Cloud Foundry deployer type of either **[Public Cloud](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf)** or **[Enterprise Environment](/docs/cloud-foundry-public?topic=cloud-foundry-public-cfee)**, which you can use to create and manage isolated environments for hosting Cloud Foundry applications exclusively for your enterprise.
+If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a Cloud Foundry deployer type of either **[Public Cloud](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf)** or **[Enterprise Environment](/docs/cloud-foundry-public?topic=cloud-foundry-public-cfee)**, which you can use to create and manage isolated environments for hosting Cloud Foundry apps exclusively for your enterprise.
 2. Optional.
 If you don't have a Kubernetes cluster, you can create one now.
 3. On the **Configure toolchain** page, select your region and resource group, and then click **Create**.

 A DevOps toolchain is created.
 The toolchain integrates your Mendix project within the Mendix Platform in your {{site.data.keyword.cloud_notm}} environment.
-A default application is deployed to your deployment target so that you can verify that the application was successfully deployed upon completion of the DevOps toolchain.
+A default app is deployed to your deployment target so that you can verify that the app was successfully deployed upon completion of the DevOps toolchain.

 Mendix Cloud Foundry deployments require the PostGRES database service, which doesn't have a lite tier.
 If you want to evaluate the Mendix starter kits by using a lite account, you can target a trial Kubernetes cluster.
 {: tip}